 We are also careful to train safely.
 I demand a high level of technical skill.
 But I also demand a high level of effort and attitude.
 I do not expect students to make it to class all the time, as many people are busy with family, work, etc. But when they are in the dojo, I hope that they try as hard to learn as I try to teach.

 We also have Instructors’ Classes that many consider to be the best of its type available anywhere and are open to instructors from other dojo.
 In addition, we have monthly Instructor Training that is open exclusively to our most active dojo instructors.

 And we have lots of special seminars, often at least once/month, including some of the best guest instructors in the world.

 About tournament competition…

 There are a couple of reasons you haven’t seen my name on major tournament champion lists.
 One is that during my competitive years, I was mostly in Japan.
 Japan has the highest level of competition in the world, and Tokyo has by far the most great competition of any city.
 Qualifying for major tournaments in Tokyo is not easy.
 To get a spot representing Tokyo in the All-Japans, you must first place in the top 8 in the All-Tokyo competition.
-I have done this several times.
+I have actually done this several times.
 I represented Tokyo in kumite once and kata twice and actually qualified yet again for both kata and kumite in my last year there (1997), just before moving back to the US, but forfeited my spot because I didn’t want to wait around for an extra two months just for the tournament.
-Even if you can make it to the All-Japans, though, that certainly doesn’t mean you’re home-free.
-Japan still has many more high-level karate competitors than any other country, and maybe all other countries combined.
+Even if you can make it to the All-Japans, though, that certainly doesn’t mean you’re home-free by any means.
+Japan has many more high-level karate competitors than any other country, and maybe all other countries combined.